 Situated in Barcelona, and considered a UNESCO World Heritage Site, Sagrada Família (Holy Family) is one of the world’s most innovative places of worship.
-Construction began in 1882, though Catalan architect Antoni Gaudí revised the design a year later, infusing the Gothic basilica with Art Nouveau elements.
-Due to lack of funding and socio-political disruptions such as the Spanish Civil War, architects have worked intermittently on Sagrada Família for well over 100 years.
+Construction began in 1882, though Catalan architect Antoni Gaudí revised the design a year later, infusing the Gothic basilica with art nouveau elements.
+Due to lack of funding and socio-political disruptions such as the Spanish Civil War, architects have worked intermittently on Sagrada Família for well over one hundred years.

 As they say, Rome was not built in a day.
 Envisioning the church as a tribute to the life of Jesus Christ, Gaudí understood that he would not live to see its completion.
-With three distinct façades representing the Nativity, the Passion, and the Glory, the building is brimming with religious symbolism.
-Gaudí’s design includes 18 spires representing the Twelve Apostles, the four Evangelists, the Virgin Mary, and Jesus Christ.
+With three distinct façades representing the Nativity, the Passion, and the Glory, the basilica is brimming with religious symbolism.
+Gaudí’s design includes eighteen spires, which represent the Twelve Apostles, the four Evangelists, the Virgin Mary, and Jesus Christ.
 Architects project a 2026 completion date, symbolic itself as the centennial of Gaudí’s 1926 death.

 “He was letting go of things as he sat there so quietly: of some hopes, a few plans, pictures, intentions, and his whole being was undergoing the wrench of separation.” –Kate Chopin, A Mental Suggestion

 “Whenever I find myself growing grim about the mouth; whenever it is a damp, drizzly November in my soul . . . and especially whenever my hypos get such an upper hand of me, that it requires a strong moral principle to prevent me from deliberately stepping into the street, and methodically knocking people’s hats off—then, I account it high time to get to sea as soon as I can.” –Herman Melville, Moby-Dick